Haschmi/2016-10-26-queens-shell-novice/j05-hpc.md

 + `bye` / `exit`: Either of these commands will quit your `sftp` session.

 > ## Uploading / downloading files {.challenge}
-> Upload a file (can be any file whatsoever) to your home directory on HPCVL.
+> Upload a file (can be any file whatsoever) to your home directory at the Centre for Advanced Computing.
 Now download the `demo.sh` shell script we wrote earlier to your computer.